Welcome to today's edition of the Rush 24-7 podcast.

 They still have to make sure this guy does well.

-The historical aspect of this campaign, the first black president.
+This is the historical aspect of this, the historical aspect of this campaign, the first black president.

 And so they want to be the ones to make it happen, whether he's qualified or not.

-Because they, as liberals, rooted in the civil rights struggles of this country's past, have this burning desire for black candidates here to do well.
+Because they, as liberals rooted in the civil rights struggles of this country's past, have this burning desire for black candidates here to do well.

-If if they're they're gonna be so bent out of shape if Obama loses this, uh you should be prepared for that.
+They're going to be so bent out of shape if Obama loses this.

-I am forewarning you uh about it now.
+I am forewarning you about it now.

-There's another aspect of this too, and that is the arrogance of liberalism.
+There's another aspect of this, too, and that is the arrogance of liberalism.

-The arrogance of liberalism is that okay, so you have Bush that won two elections, 2000 and 2004.
+The arrogance of liberalism is that, okay, so you have Bush that won two elections, 2000 and 2004.

 Flukes.